 - Recommends and coordinates EMS training.
 Provides support in setting up remote work stations and keeping them upgraded.
 Recommends system computer and software upgrades.

-- As part of the HVAC Team, helps in developing recommendations for system additions and upgrades, setting priorities and in establishing budget information for the identified work.
+- As part of the HVAC Team, helps in developing recommendations for system additions and upgrades, setting priorities and establishing budget information for the identified work.
 Obtains price quotes for services, parts, equipment and supplies, and maintains an inventory of parts and equipment.
 Makes purchases as necessary.

 - Tracks energy use by monitoring systems, analyzing trends in energy metering, and developing and publishing reports on any trends.

-- Attends maintenance staff meetings to assist in discussions and problem solving,
+- Attends maintenance staff meetings to assist in discussions and problem solving.

 - Maintains appropriate licenses, including taking necessary training to keep the licenses valid.
 Remains current on new technology, methodology and equipment.

 - Operates a college vehicle.

 - Performs other appropriate duties as assigned.